Orchestra

-Other instruments such as the piano, harpsichord, pipe organ, and celesta may sometimes appear in a fifth keyboard section or may stand alone as soloist instruments, as may the concert harp and, for performances of some modern compositions, electronic instruments, and guitars.
+The harp is fairly regularly included in modern orchestras, especially for romantic period music.
+Keyboard instruments such as the piano, harpsichord, pipe organ, free-bass accordion and celesta may sometimes appear in a fifth keyboard section or may stand alone as soloist instruments.
+For performances of some modern compositions, electronic instruments and guitars may also be included.
 (Note: Because of their hammer action, the piano and celesta are often included in the percussion instruments ("pitched percussion"); the harp, harpsichord, and guitar in the string section; and the pipe organ in the woodwinds.
 The harp is the only instrument which is (fairly) regularly included in modern orchestras, at least for romantic period music.
 The piano is regularly a part of pops orchestras, and the harpsichord is regularly included in baroque chamber orchestras.)

 A full-size Western orchestra may sometimes be called a symphony orchestra or philharmonic orchestra (from Greek phil-, "loving", and "harmony").
 The number of musicians employed in a given performance may vary from seventy to over one hundred, depending on the work being played and the venue size.
 A chamber orchestra (sometimes a concert orchestra) is a smaller ensemble of not more than around fifty musicians.
 Orchestras that specialize in the Baroque music of, for example, Johann Sebastian Bach and George Frideric Handel, or Classical repertoire, such as that of Haydn and Mozart, tend to be smaller than orchestras performing a Romantic music repertoire such as the symphonies of Ludwig van Beethoven and Johannes Brahms.
 The typical orchestra grew in size throughout the 18th and 19th centuries, reaching a peak with the large orchestras of as many as 120 players called for in the works of Richard Wagner and later Gustav Mahler.